vroulet/vroulet.github.io/_pages/cv.md

 ## Awards
-* Best paper award at ICCOPT 2022
+* Best poster award at ICCOPT 2022
 * University of Washington Data Science Postdoctoral Fellowship
 * Outstanding reviewer for the Neural Information Processing Systems Conference, granted to 10% of the reviewers
 * Doctoral Fellowship AMX from Ecole Polytechnique